 The Prepaid Affordable College Tuition plan provides a total of 135 semester hours of tuition and 8 terms of fee payment.
 Once the PACT program pays for tuition and fees, the plan will not allow families to pay tuition and fees back to the program to use those funds at another time.
 Students should be aware that if the PACT is used to pay for a semester of tuition and fees, one of the eight allowed terms for fees is charged.
 This is true even if the student takes only one class.
 Therefore, Southern Union requires authorization from students to use the PACT program at this college.
-All PACT students must submit an e-mail to the Financial Aid Office at web address financialaid@suscc.edu.
-The email must clearly state the student's name, student I.D. number, parent's contact information (name, address, and phone number), and which semester(s) PACT will be used at Southern Union.
+All PACT students must submit an authoization form which can be found at the Southern Union website.
+The completed form must indicate which term(s) the student intends to use PACT during the academic year.
 Students must notify the Financial Aid Office each term prior to registering.
 Students registering on the web must still contact our office via e-mail at least 48 hours prior to registration to ensure that tuition and fees are paid.
 All students should check each term to ensure that their account is in "Paid Status".
-Tuition and fee rates are determined by the PACT program.
+Tuition and fee rates are determined by the PACT program and are subject to change each year.
 Students will be responsible for paying any difference between the PACT payment and their current tuition and fee obligation.